 St. Mary Student Parish is grateful for the opportunity to celebrate the miracle of new life and welcome new members into our parish family through the Sacrament of Baptism.

-Baptism preparation classes will be held once or twice a month.
-Classes are limited to 4 families, masks and proper social distancing is required.
+Currently, baptism preparation classes are arranged by emailing firstname.lastname@example.org or calling the office 734-663-0557 ext 0.
+Masks and proper social distancing is required.
 If you are able, we ask that you pick up a baptism preparation packet from the Parish Office at least one week prior to the class.
 The packet contains articles and discussion questions for parents and godparents.

 During the class there is an opportunity to ask questions and schedule the baptism date.
 The class is required to be taken only once.
 It does not need to be repeated for additional children.